 Lake Havasu CIty was an Army Air Corps rest camp during World War II.
 In 1958, Robert McCulloch (of McCulloch chain saws) purchased 3,353 acres (13.57 km2) of property on the east side of Lake Havasu along Pittsburgh Point, the peninsula that eventually would be transformed into "the Island".
 After four years of planning, McCulloch Properties acquired another 13,000 acres of federal land in the surrounding area.
 Lake Havasu City was established on September 30, 1963.

 The London Bridge is really the London Bridge.

 It was bought for US $2.5 million from London in 1968.
 The bridge was disassembled, and the marked stones were shipped to Lake Havasu City and reassembled for another US $7 million.
-Since its inauguration on October 5, 1971, it has attracted been one of the most visited sites in Arizona.
+Since its inauguration on October 5, 1971, it hasbeen one of the most visited sites in Arizona.

 Lake Havasu City is an active destination for everybody.
 During the spring months, the community is joined by university students and has twice been featured during MTV's Spring Break coverage.
 For boaters, March to September are the prime months on Lake Havasu.
 The city is also home to the International World Jet Ski Final Races, multiple professional fishing tournaments, custom boat regattas, the Western Winter Blast pyrotechnics convention, Havasu 95 Speedway, the Chilln-n-Swilln Beer Festival and, of course, the Havasu Triathlon.